Portland Man Allegedly Made Dog Poop Bomb To Get Back At Friend Who Failed To Return Something He Borrowed

 If you borrow something from Robb Alexander Stout, you may want to make sure to return it promptly.

 The Portland man is facing felony charges after police say he crafted a makeshift bomb and filled it with dog poop in an effort to get revenge on a friend who borrowed something from him and then never returned it.
-As OregonLive.com reported, police claim that the 48-year-old man made the small bomb and then put it into a plastic tool box that he filled with dog feces he gathered from a nearby courtyard.
+As The Oregonian reported, police claim that the 48-year-old man made the small bomb and then put it into a plastic toolbox, which he filled with dog feces he gathered from a nearby courtyard.

 Stout allegedly left the device in the back of his former friend’s Camaro to be found.
 When it was opened, “it exploded with such force that it sounded like an M80 going off and the dog scat was blown out of the toolbox,” court records showed.